 From team huddles and client meetings to book club gatherings and team virtual drinks, we’ve probably done them all on Zoom or a similar video platform during the pandemic.

 Data on employee time usage reveal that when employees work remotely or in a hybrid fashion, they’re engaged in more formal and informal meetings.
-In fact, Microsoft data confirms that we’ve seen a 148% increase in virtual meetings since the pandemic began (and rising).
+In fact, Microsoft data confirms that we’ve seen a 148 per cent increase in virtual meetings since the pandemic began (and rising).

-To recreate an in-office experience for remote and hybrid staff, employers tend to add more virtual touchpoints, which leads to digital overload, and 75% of HR leaders agree that this is putting their employees at risk for burnout.
-Gartner consultancy reported that since the pandemic began, there have been more check-ins (78%) between managers and workers, and 84% more virtual meetings with teams.
+To recreate an in-office experience for remote and hybrid staff, employers tend to add more virtual touchpoints, which leads to digital overload, and 75 per cent of HR leaders agree that this is putting their employees at risk of burnout.
+Gartner consultancy reported that since the pandemic began, there have been more check-ins (78%) between managers and workers, and 84 per cent more virtual meetings with teams.